 Pueblo Community College has conducted student surveys regarding their concerns about drug and alcohol use and abuse, and asking students what the College can do to address their concerns.
 The small sample of students who responded did not identify any specific concern about either alcohol or drugs that the College would need to address.
 As a result, the College determined to offer general programs on alcohol and drug abuse awareness.

 Pueblo Community College provides crisis intervention and referral services for students with issues with drug use and abuse.
-These services are provided through the PCC Health Clinic in partnership with Pueblo Community Health Center located in the Medical Technology Building, Room, 118 or other local medical providers found at the website or the URL at: https://pueblocc.edu/TitleIX/Resources#resources
+These services are provided through the PCC Health Clinic in partnership with Pueblo Community Health Center located in the Medical Technology Building, Room, 118 or other local medical providers found on the PCC Human Resources website.

 PCC prohibits the possession, use, or selling of marijuana in any form on campus and during PCC activities.
 This includes all open areas, buildings, and parking lots.
 Any employee or student found possessing, using, or selling marijuana on any PCC campus and/or facilities may be charged criminally by the PCC Police Department.
 Students may also face disciplinary sanctions for Student Code of Conduct Violations.

-If you suspect someone of possessing, using, or selling marijuana on campus or at college sponsored events please contact the PCC Police Department at 719.549.3355; visit the PCC website or the URL at: https://pueblocc.edu/ scroll down to the bottom of the page to Quick Links, Services and fill out the document entitled “Report a Concern or Incident.”
+If you suspect someone of possessing, using, or selling marijuana on campus or at college sponsored events please contact the PCC Police Department at 719.549.3355; visit the PCC website, scroll down to the bottom of the page to Quick Links, Services and fill out the document entitled “Report a Concern or Incident.”
 You may also report anonymously to Safe2Tell.
 Safe2Tell is an anonymous reporting method that can alert the college about a concern or threat.
-To access Safe2Tell you can either call the toll-free number at 1.877.542.7233 or submit an online report tip at the following website or the URL at: https://safe2tell.org/.
+To access Safe2Tell you can either call the toll-free number at 1.877.542.7233 or submit an online report tip through the Safe2Tell website.